Austin Powers: The Spy Who Shagged Me: Plot

-In 1999, British spy Austin Powers enjoys his honeymoon with his wife, Vanessa Kensington.
-Vanessa, in actuality a fembot controlled by Dr. Evil, attacks Powers, then self-destructs.
-Austin grieves briefly before realizing he is single again and can have sex without commitment.
-A NATO monitoring facility observes Dr. Evil's return from space; he then confronts his son Scott and starts a brawl on The Jerry Springer Show.
-At Dr. Evil's lair in Seattle, he is presented with a one-eighth-size clone of himself, whom he names Mini-Me.
+On his honeymoon in 1999, time-displaced 1960s British spy Austin Powers discovers that his wife, Vanessa Kensington, is actually a fembot controlled by Dr. Evil.
+After Vanessa self-destructs, Austin briefly grieves before realizing he is single again and can have sex without commitment.
+Meanwhile, a NATO monitoring facility observes Dr. Evil's return from space, where he appears on The Jerry Springer Show to reunite with his estranged son, Scott, who is frustrated to see his father, and a fight ensues between multiple people on air.

-Number 2 reveals their company purchased Starbucks, but Dr. Evil nonetheless unveils a plan to time travel back to the 1960s and steal Austin's mojo, the source of his sexual appeal.
-Dr. Evil and Mini-Me travel to 1969, meeting a younger Number 2 and Frau Farbissina.
-An obese "Scottish Guard", Fat Bastard, extracts Austin's mojo from his frozen body at the Ministry of Defence (MOD).
-British intelligence warns Austin that one of Dr. Evil's agents is after him, and during a photo shoot Ivana Humpalot seduces him, but at the last moment claims he is too sexy to kill.
-They have sex, but he discovers he has lost his mojo and is impotent.
+At Dr. Evil's Space Needle lair in Seattle, he is presented with a dwarf clone of himself, whom he names Mini-Me.
+Dr. Evil outlines a plan to time travel back to the 1960s and steal Austin's mojo, the source of his sexual appeal.
+Dr. Evil and Mini-Me travel to 1969, meeting a younger Number Two and Frau Farbissina.
+Fat Bastard, another henchman of Dr. Evil, extracts Austin's mojo from his frozen body at the Ministry of Defence (MOD).
+British intelligence warns Austin that one of Dr. Evil's agents is after him.
+The agent, Ivana Humpalot, seduces Austin but decides not to kill him.
+After they have sex, Austin discovers he has lost his mojo and is impotent.

-The MOD sends Austin to 1969 using a time-travelling Volkswagen New Beetle.
-Austin arrives to a party in his London pad, and with the assistance of CIA agent Felicity Shagwell escapes an assassination attempt by Dr. Evil's operatives.
-Austin and Felicity are pursued by Mustafa, another of Dr. Evil's henchmen; when caught he reveals the existence of Dr. Evil's volcano lair.
+The MOD sends Austin to 1969 using a time-traveling Volkswagen New Beetle.
+Austin arrives at a party in his London pad.
+With the assistance of CIA agent Felicity Shagwell, Austin escapes an assassination attempt by Dr. Evil's operatives.
+Austin and Felicity are pursued by Mustafa, another of Dr. Evil's henchmen, but manage to subdue him.
+Mustafa reveals the existence of Dr. Evil's volcano lair.
 Before he can divulge its location, Mini-Me causes him to fall from a cliff.

-Examining photographs from the crime scene, Austin identifies Fat Bastard as the perpetrator of the theft of his mojo.
+Examining photographs from the crime scene, Austin discovers Fat Bastard stole his mojo.
 Fat Bastard presents Austin's mojo to Dr. Evil, who drinks some of it and has sex with Frau Farbissina.
-This results in awkwardness when Farbissina reveals she is pregnant immediately before Scott arrives through the time portal.
-Dr. Evil announces his latest plan — to hold the world ransom by threatening to destroy cities using a laser located on the Moon.
+Scott arrives through the time portal.
+Dr. Evil announces he will hold the world ransom by threatening to destroy cities using a giant laser, which is located on the Moon.
 Austin and Felicity get to know each other, but when Felicity propositions him for sex, he turns her down because of his lost mojo.